Decadent fresh-from-the-oven treat bursting with lemon flavor. Skip Starbucks and treat yourself to this scratch-made lemon bread instead.

 - Remove loaf cake from the pan and place on a cooling rack.

-- Allow cake to completely cool, 60 to 90 minutes.
+- Allow cake to completely cool, 60 to 90 minutes before glazing.

-- Add all ingredients to a small bowl and stir until no lumps remain.
+- Add powdered sugar and lemon juice to a small bowl and stir until no lumps remain.

 - Spoon glaze over the top of the cake.